lohith84/Urban-Mark/README.md

-# UrbanEcho
+# Urban-Mark

-UrbanEcho is a web application that allows users to discover and review urban places by adding pins on a map.
+Urban-Mark is a web application that allows users to discover and review urban places by adding pins on a map.

 ## Features